ultush/brown-nature-network/immigrant-charities-canada.md

 # Introduction
-This file describes a top down approach to understanding charitable organizations in Canada, through the sociological lens of racialized immigrants, and people with disabilities and their interaction with environmental issues.
-Charities serving racialized immigrants and people with disabilities in Canada are identified from available Canada Revenue Agency data.
+This file describes a top down approach to understanding charitable organizations in Canada, through the sociological lens of racialized immigrants, and their interaction with environmental issues.
+Charities serving racialized immigrants in Canada are identified from available Canada Revenue Agency data.

 # Charities in Canada
 Charities in Canada are incorporated organizations and are approved by Canada Revenue Agency (CRA) based on a set of criteria.